 The drug was currently undergoing registration with Medsafe in New Zealand.

-Woodmass said the family had been told treatment with the drug would cost $750,000 a year but they were hopeful Lincoln might be eligible for a trial which was due to start in Australia.
+Treatment with the drug would cost US$750,000 for the first year and US$375,000 for each subsequent year but the family were hopeful Lincoln might be eligible for a trial which was due to start in Australia.

 Click here to support the family.